 OITRS is a taxpaying entity for income tax purposes and is taxed separately from Bimini Capital.
 Therefore, OITRS separately reports an income tax provision or benefit based on its own taxable activities.
-As of March 31, 2009 and December 31, 2008, all deferred tax assets are fully provided for with a valuation allowance.
+As of June 30, 2009 and December 31, 2008, all deferred tax assets are fully provided for with a valuation allowance.
 Substantially all of the deferred tax assets are a result of net tax losses incurred.
-The deferred tax assets and offsetting valuation allowances at March 31, 2009 and December 31, 2008 were approximately \$103.3 million and \$103.4 million, respectively.
+The deferred tax assets and offsetting valuation allowances at June 30, 2009 and December 31, 2008 were approximately \$101.2 million and \$103.4 million, respectively.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income within OITRS.
-At March 31, 2009, management believed that it was more likely than not that the Company will not realize the full benefits of all deferred tax assets of OITRS; therefore, an allowance for the full amount of the deferred tax assets has been recorded.
+At June 30, 2009, management believed that it was more likely than not that the Company will not realize the full benefits of all deferred tax assets of OITRS; therefore, an allowance for the full amount of the deferred tax assets has been recorded.
 OITRS has abandoned the tax NOLs in the states where operations have ceased, and those deferred tax assets have been written-off.

-During the three months ended March 31, 2009, approximately \$52,000 of the deferred tax asset valuation allowance was reversed, as the utilization of this portion of the deferred tax asset was deemed more likely than not, due to the utilization of tax net operating losses to offset taxable income; therefore, the tax provision is zero.
-For the three month period ended March 31, 2008, the amount of the gross tax benefit generated by the losses incurred in this period are reduced by an offsetting valuation allowance of the same amount; therefore, the tax benefit is zero.
-The income tax provision or benefit for the periods ended March 31, 2009 and 2008 differ from the amount determined by applying the statutory Federal rate of 35% to the pre-tax income or loss due primarily to the recording of, and adjustments to, the deferred tax asset valuation allowances.
+For the six month periods ended June 30, 2009 and 2008, the amount of the gross tax benefit generated by the losses incurred in these period are reduced by an offsetting valuation allowance of the same amount; therefore, the tax benefit is zero.
+The income tax provision or benefit for the periods ended June 30, 2009 and 2008 differ from the amount determined by applying the statutory Federal rate of 35% to the pre-tax income or loss due primarily to the recording of, and adjustments to, the deferred tax asset valuation allowances.

 During 2008, OITRS re-evaluated a previous tax position with regards to the taxability of excess inclusion income ("EII").
 OITRS holds residual interests in various real estate mortgage investment conduits ("REMICs"), some of which generate EII pursuant to specific provisions of the Code.
 OITRS based its previously-held tax position on advice received from tax consultants regarding the taxability of EII, including the aggregation (or non-aggregation) of the tax inputs from all REMICs owned for purposes of the EII tax computation.
 As a result of the re-evaluation of the tax position, which included consulting with additional tax experts, OITRS now believes that it is no longer more likely than not that the tax position would be fully sustained upon examination, even though the exact computational methods and the ultimate EII tax due (if any) are still uncertain.
 Therefore, pursuant to the provisions of accounting standard FIN 48, "Accounting for Uncertainty in Income Taxes," OITRS recorded in 2008 a tax provision for \$1.5 million for taxes that may be due on EII.
-Interest through March 31, 2009 has been accrued in the amount of \$0.4 million.
+Interest through June 30, 2009 has been accrued in the amount of \$0.4 million.
 OITRS is continuing to research all the tax issues relating to EII and its ownership of the REMICs, and will adjust the tax and interest accrual in future periods as the uncertainty is resolved.

-As of March 31, 2009, OITRS has an estimated federal tax net operating loss carryforward of approximately \$269.3 million, and estimated available state tax NOLs of \$67.7 million, which begin to expire in 2025, and are fully available to offset future taxable income.
+As of June 30, 2009, OITRS has an estimated federal tax net operating loss carryforward of approximately \$272.1 million, and estimated available state tax NOLs of \$67.1 million, which begin to expire in 2025, and are fully available to offset future taxable income.